 - Cover pan with a lid.
 Steam until kale and onion are tender, about 4-5 minutes.
-Add a bit of water when it dries out.
+Add a teaspoon of water at a time when it dries out.

-- Once the onions and kale are tender, crumble the tofu with your hands into the pan.
+- Once the onions and kale are tender, remove the lid from the pan.
+Crumble the tofu with your hands into the pan.
 Increase heat to medium-high.

-- Now add salt, black pepper, nutritional yeast, turmeric powder, and garlic powder.
+- Season tofu with salt, black pepper, nutritional yeast, turmeric powder, and garlic powder.
+Stir well.

 - A little bit of turmeric goes a long way.
 You’re primarily using this just for coloring.
 I typically add about 1/8 of a teaspoon at a time to get the color I want.